 - Dry any wet building materials or contents promptly to avoid mold, mildew or further damage.
 These include materials and items such as carpeting, furniture, insulation and drywall.

-- Document your losses with a camera or video camcorder.
+- Document your losses with photos or video.
 This will help speed up the claims process.
 Compile a list of damaged items.

 - Hold off on permanent repairs until your ERIE adjuster approves your reimbursement.